mdaxtman/RJS-Skill-Builder/README.md

 bower install
 ```

-####2if you have the above dependencies installed, start the server--
+####2 When you have the above dependencies installed, start the server--
 ```sh
 npm start
 ```